THE CASTLE NEAR THE VILLAGE OF KOLOSSI

 A CASTLE BUILT TO PROTECT SUGAR

 As the Knight Hospitaller’s sugar operation took hold, it was identified that they needed more security.
-They went on to establish an extensive sugar plantation around the fort and they went on to add a castle almost immediately thereafter.
-The castle’s direct connection to the sugar industry, that flourished in Cyprus during the Middle Ages, remains one of the most fascinating aspects of the island’s history.
+They went on to establish an extensive sugar plantation around the fort, and they went on to add a castle almost immediately thereafter.
+The castle’s direct connection to the sugar industry, which flourished in Cyprus during the Middle Ages, remains one of the most fascinating aspects of the island’s history.

 A STRONGHOLD OF COMMERCE

 After the castle’s completion, all sugar production was moved to within the castle’s walls.
 This transformed the structure into a thriving commercial centre.
-The castle’s imposing structure, not only served as a key defensive stronghold but also allowed the Knight Hospitallers to successfully gain a vantage point for monitoring and protecting its interests in the whole region.
+The castle’s imposing structure not only served as a key defensive stronghold but also allowed the Knight Hospitallers to successfully gain a vantage point for monitoring and protecting their interests in the whole region.
 Once sugar production was firmly established, the knights went on to exploit the rest of the agricultural industries surrounding the village of Kolossi.
-The knights further developed the cultivation of olive trees, cereal, carob trees, and of course viticulture that bore the famous Commandaria wines.
+The knights further developed the cultivation of olive trees, cereal, carob trees, and, of course, viticulture that bore the famous Commandaria wines.
 All of this further allowed the immediate area to become one of the richest on the island.

 AN INTRIGUING PAST

 Over the ages, the strategic significance of the castle, as well as its location and economic power, made it a target for various rival powers.
 The castle was used as a base for several elite military units.
-The castle’s intriguing history includes several battles for control that involvesd numerous sieges.
+The castle’s intriguing history includes several battles for control that involved numerous sieges.
 These have all left their indelible mark on its sturdy walls and commanding tower.
-The most well known military unit to use the castle is the infamous ‘Commandaria Battalion’ of Hospitallers.
+The most well-known military unit to use the castle is the infamous ‘Commandaria Battalion’ of Hospitallers.

 THE COMMANDARIA BATTALION